Leo-Zubiri/PortalAspnetCore/README.md

 ### SQL Server

+> If you need all the setup you can visit sqlserver git branch in this repo

 To add EF Core to an application, install the NuGet package for the database provider you want to use.

 In this case SQL SERVER: